We use this every day and yet, many people are still guilty of breaching basic business email etiquette.

 A poll conducted by the McKinsey Global Institute showed that office workers spend an average of two and a half hours a day writing and responding to emails.

-Most of us would be able to recall having been included in an email’s “cc”, even when it comes to matters that don’t concern us, or dealt with the frustration of email “radio silence”.
+Most of us would be able to recall having been included in an email’s “cc”, even when it comes to matters that didn’t concern us, or dealt with the frustration of email “radio silence”.
+Even the most experienced professionals can make a slip on the keyboard that could cause problems later down the track.

 1. Be kind